AhmadIbrahiim/Website-downloader/README.md

 # How To Contribute:
  - Open Issue(s) with any bugs you notice.
- - Please create Pull Requests if you think it'd be an added value towards our program.
+ - Please create Pull Requests if you think it would be an added value towards our program.

 Thank you,